 Focuses on lecture and related laboratory experiences in the diagnosis and repair of automotive differentials, four wheel and all-wheel drive units.
+Added at MCC Fall 2002

 ASE 153 - Automotive Drive Axle Overhaul (1)

 Teaches the student skills to check, inspect, and replace parts necessary to rebuild differential assembly.